niels-oz/icon-generator-mcp/docs/icon-styles.md

 ### Minimalistic
 A design philosophy that simplifies icons to their most essential elements, using clean lines, basic shapes, and a limited color palette.
 - **Synonyms:** Flat, Simple, Clean

+### Black-White-Flat
+A monochromatic style that utilizes simple flat design principles with black outlines on white backgrounds.
+This style emphasizes clarity and minimalism through geometric shapes, uniform stroke weights, and the absence of gradients, shadows, or complex details.
+Icons are constructed using basic elements like rectangles, circles, and lines to create immediately recognizable symbols.
+- **Synonyms:** Monochrome, Black & White Icons, Line Art, Binary Color, Contrast Icons, Stark Flat